kitschpatrol/yanki-obsidian/readme.md

 ### Vault folder hierarchy = Anki deck hierarchy

-Yanki uses your note's parent directory name as the deck name.
+Yanki uses your Obsidian note's parent folder name as the deck name.
 Complex folder hierarchies are also supported — Anki decks will be created and nested as needed to match the structure of your vault.

 ### Embrace of Anki's default note types